 Palacio del Rey Moro y la Mina

-For a different view of the gorge we took a trip to the Palace of the Moorish King.
-For €5 we got access to the beautiful gardens and, from there, we climbed the 200+ steps down to the ‘secret mine’ coming out to the river at the bottom of the gorge.
+For an alternative view of the gorge it’s worth a visit to the Palace of the Moorish King.
+Although the palace itself was being restored on our visit, we were still able to visit the beautiful gardens and, from there, we climbed down the 200+ steps to the ‘secret mine’ coming out to the river at the bottom of the gorge.
 It was so peaceful – just the sound of the birds flitting around the cliffs and the lapping of the water.
 Definitely a nice spot to rest before tackling the steps again!